 Hackers, scammers and spammers are to a degree locked out of your site by specialized security measures built into managed WordPress hosting (although you DO still have to update plugins!).

-Why I don’t trust my websites to hosting giants
+We don’t trust our websites to hosting giants

-Although at least a few shared hosting behemoths have developed their own managed WordPress offerings, I cannot recommend them.
+Although at least a few shared hosting behemoths have developed their own managed WordPress offerings, we do not recommend them.

-That’s first of all because I’ve dealt with all of the major hosting companies over the years, and I’m skeptical about their newfound love for WordPress.
-And lastly because with one notable exception, I have no experience working with their managed hosting offerings.
+That’s first of all because we’ve dealt with all of the major hosting companies over the years.
+We’re skeptical about their newfound love for WordPress.
+And lastly because with one notable exception, we have no experience working with their managed hosting offerings.

 That one exception?
 Bluehost.

-When I moved my client from her shared Bluehost account to their “Optimized Hosting for WordPress” service, we had one problem after another.
+When we moved a client from her shared Bluehost account to their “Optimized Hosting for WordPress” service, we had one problem after another.

-Stuff happens, I know.
+Stuff happens, we know.
 But it seemed like no one at Bluehost besides the tiny WordPress division knew what they were doing.

-When Bluehost failed my client, I reached out to Lightning Base, the hosting provider I’ve used since 2013.
+When Bluehost failed our client, we reached out to Lightning Base, the hosting provider we’ve used since 2013.